 I started hating ML from a gut feeling first, and had to come up with arguments and reasons later.
 Feels over reals.
 I think most people work this way without being aware of it.
 What the thinker thinks, the prover will prove.

 Bad argument.
 I thought we hated copyright.
-Extending the definition of copyright to not only including distributing works themselves but also learning from looking at the work is beyond twisted.
+Extending the definition of copyright beyond copying works to even include learning from looking at the work is beyond twisted.
+It’s anti-intellectual.
+“Close your eyes!
+Don’t learn!
+Don’t get inspired!
+Fester in stale water!”
+That can’t be the way.

 Short-term argument.
 The models of today are not fully hooked up yet.
 They’re UI demos.
 I mean, yes, they do suck, all AI art is really ugly and all AI texts is really dumb and all AI-programmed apps are really bad and buggy and AI is hallucinating more than Wikipedia.